Rezwanul-Haque/notify/README.md

 # Notify service
-FastAPI based application to send messages to user registered devices using cloud messaging service (For this application it uses FCM(Firebase Cloud Messaging)).
+FastAPI based application to send messages to user registered devices using cloud messaging service (For this application I'll use Firebase Cloud Messaging also known as FCM).

 ## API Client
-Application gives two OpenAPI standard API Client to test APIs.
+Application gives two OpenAPI standard API Client for testing APIs.

 **Swagger** /docs